MichelDeudon/formations/content/en/c/reseaux/_index.md

 ---
-title: Social Media Preventive Workshop
+title: Social Media, Attention and Health - Preventive Workshop
 linkTitle: Social Media
 summary: Preventive workshops to help students express themselves in a benevolent environment, and learn, to raise awareness on alternatives to social networks.
 date: '2023-05-25'